tocco934/aws-foundry-ssl/README.md

 You can also refer to the original repo's wiki, but the gist is:

-### Foundry Download
+### Foundry VTT Download

-- Download the `NodeJS` installer for FoundryVTT from Foundry's website, upload it to Google Drive
+1. Download the `NodeJS` installer for Foundry VTT from the Foundry VTT website, upload it to Google Drive
   - Make the link publicly shared (anyone with the link can view)
-  - Make note of the link
+  - Make note of the link, or
-- or, have a FoundryVTT Patreon download link handy
+2. have a Foundry VTT Patreon download link handy, or
-- or, upload it somewhere else it can be fetched publicly
+3. upload it somewhere else it can be fetched publicly

-- I don't recommend using the time-limited links that you can get from the FoundryVTT site, but if that works for you, it's also an option
+It's not recommended to use the time-limited links that you can get from the Foundry VTT site, but if that works for you, it's also an option.

-**Note:** Foundry `11.313` or newer is recommended due to fixing a _second_ major security flaw in the Electron WebP decoder
+**Note:** Foundry `11.313` or newer is recommended due to Electron fixing a _second_ major security flaw in the WebP decoder.

 ### AWS Setup